DongHappyyy/DBTrans/datasets/DTD/README.md

 # Introduction
 The Describable Textures Dataset (DTD) is an evolving collection of textural images in the wild, annotated with a series of human-centric attributes, inspired by the perceptual properties of textures.
 This data is made available to the computer vision community for research purposes.

-# Splits
- we use officially provided train-test splits for DTD dataset.

 # Link
 Paper: https://www.robots.ox.ac.uk/~vgg/publications/2014/Cimpoi14/cimpoi14.pdf